paulfd/batteur/README.md

 Yet to do:
 - Update tests and harden the thing
+- Add a way to have a monolithic file format that include both the beat description and midi data, either through tar, a non-compressed zip, or a raw JSON description of the midi events
 - Refine the handling of the LV2 time extension for synchronization with the host tempo and time grid
 - UI, although these are in other projects